Kelly Jones: Other projects

 In 2007, Jones released his first solo album, Only the Names Have Been Changed, as a limited edition, which managed to reach number 1 on the iTunes download chart.
 He explained: "We were recording the sixth Stereophonics album last year and in-between takes I started doing these songs off the cuff.
 Three or four tracks in, I realised that this could actually be something [...] strange how it's always little things that makes big things happen."
 This created speculation that Jones would leave Stereophonics to pursue his solo career; however, he denied this.

+In 2023, under the name Far from Saints, Jones together with Patty Lynn and Dwight Baker of the American band the Wind and the Wave (who had been tourmates with Stereophonics), released their self-titled debut album.

 Influences and musical style

 Jones is influenced by musicians such as Neil Young, Bob Dylan, Otis Redding, Stevie Wonder, Led Zeppelin, AC/DC and the Sex Pistols.
 He is noted for his raspy voice, which has been described as "whiskey" and has drawn criticism as well as acclaim.

 Controversy

 Jones has had a troubled relationship with the national tabloid press and they have often criticised him, his contribution to music, and his vocal abilities.
 Jones has generated headlines several times by criticising fellow Britpop and post-Britpop musical artists, most notably Radiohead frontman and solo artist Thom Yorke.
 Jones criticised Yorke's attitude in a 2002 interview due to what he felt was complaining about touring on Radiohead's 1998 home video release, Meeting People Is Easy.
 He said: "We can all relate to that video – y'know, having to do a hundred fucking idents for radio stations – but that doesn't mean you've got to walk around and be a miserable twat to everybody.
 Which is what Thom Yorke is mostly."
 He later expressed regret for this comment, since he was a fan of Yorke.

 Jones is known for his cynical view of manufactured pop and has also criticised reality shows such as Popstars and The X Factor, as well as manufactured bands such as Hear'Say.